KunalKhanna93/Sudoku/README.md

        (1 number only in each cell) according the following guidelines:
          1. Number can appear only once on each row.
          2. Number can appear only once on each column.
-         3. Number can appear only once on each region.\n
+         3. Number can appear only once on each region.
   - A summary of this would be, that a number should appear only once on each row, column and region.
  The more numbers that are removed, the harder the puzzle.